ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/translation.md

 :::keypoints
 ### Episode Summary
-**Implementing Custom In-Page Translation:** We successfully set up a client-side translation system using JavaScript, creating and linking a dedicated translation.js file to our webpage.
+**Implementing Custom In-Page Translation:** We set up a client-side translation system using JavaScript, creating and linking a dedicated translation.js file to our webpage.

 **Dynamically Updating Content:** We learned to define a translation table within a JavaScript object and dynamically update the text content of HTML elements based on user-selected languages, providing full control over the translated content.
 :::